ivanov/kanten/README.md

 [ ] add \c and \C (insensitive and sensitive, respectively) to the search parsing
 [ ] support set ignorecase? set smartcase?
+[ ] can't click to select text in xterm